 Jennifer L. Barker, Chief Executive Officer

-Jennifer studied pre-veterinary medicine at the University of New Hampshire with additional focus on business development.
+Jennifer studied pre-veterinary medicine at the University of New Hampshire with an additional focus on business development.
 She has extensive experience managing veterinary clinics including general practice, emergency and critical care hospitals, and referral hospitals with advanced specialties.
 Jennifer has worked as a veterinary technician and served on the advisory board for Heritage Institute to consider the development of a veterinary technology program.

 Jennifer joined First Coast No More Homeless Pets in 2014 and has helped with the growth and development, including assisting with the building design for a second veterinary clinic location.
 She has a special interest in animal-assisted therapy and helped train miniature horses for therapy programs working with young children.
 Jennifer has volunteered in many animal welfare organizations, including a horse farm for rescued and abused horses and one of the oldest zoos in Massachusetts.